 Awards and Recognitions

-- Stephen H. Schulman Outstanding Business Lawyer Award, State Bar of Michigan, Business Law Section (to be officially conferred at BLS Annual Meeting, Sept.
-28, 2021)
+- Stephen H. Schulman Outstanding Business Lawyer Award, State Bar of Michigan, Business Law Section (2021)

-- Martindale-Hubbell Rating, 5.0 AV® Preeminent™ (highest rating for legal ability and ethics) (1996 to present)
+- Martindale-Hubbell Rating, 5.0 AV® Preeminent™ (highest rating for legal ability and ethics) (1996 – present)